Text Size

 Hepatitis

-Means inflammation of the liver.
+An inflammation of the liver.
 There are a number of hepatitis viruses which all cause inflammation and damage to the liver.
-However, the different viruses are transmitted differently and may result in different illnesses needing different treatment
+Hepatitis A, B and C are the most common.

 HIV